 Below are the specific advantages:

-1. Security: Security is the main selling point and one of the advantages of AMD Ryzen PRO.
+Security is the main selling point and one of the advantages of AMD Ryzen PRO.
 Processors under this sub-brand include several security features.
 These are the integrated on-chip AMD Secure Processor, AMD Memory Guard for preventing unauthorized access to the memory, boot process authentication AMD Secure Boot, and compatibility with Microsoft Pluton Security and OEM-level security features.

-2. Management: Devices running on Ryzen PRO processors come with a robust manageability feature set that simplifies device deployment and management.
+Devices running on Ryzen PRO processors come with a robust manageability feature set that simplifies device deployment and management.
 These include out-of-band management that allows the devices to be serviced even if they are turned off or offline, remote BIOS updates, device provisioning for setting up desired configurations, and support for Microsoft Endpoint Manager.

-3. Performance: Another advantage of AMD Ryzen PRO is that its processors are built for both performance and power efficiency.
+Another advantage of AMD Ryzen PRO is that its processors are built for both performance and power efficiency.
 They are specifically designed and tailor-fitted for business-oriented use cases.
 All processors under the sub-brand have multiple cores, high clock speeds and maximum clock speeds, and are based on the latest process node.
 They also feature Radeon integrated graphics processors.

-4. Cost: That the Intel vPro platform or Intel processors with the vPro branding are the direct competitors of AMD Ryzen PRO processors.
+That the Intel vPro platform or Intel processors with the vPro branding are the direct competitors of AMD Ryzen PRO processors.
 The two brands provide almost the same general features for business-class computers.
 Cost or price is a notable difference.
 The AMD Ryzen 7 PRO 5850U processor costs USD 399.00 and the Intel Core i7-1185G7 processor costs USD 499.00.
 AMD Ryzen PRO is cheaper.

 Disadvantages of AMD Ryzen PRO: Issues and Limitations

 It is also worth mentioning the fact that the applications of the AMD Ryzen PRO are confined to business environments.
-There are no strong reasons for individual users or home users to purchase a desktop computer or laptop running on PRO-branded Ryzen processors.
+There are no strong reasons for individual users or home users to purchase a laptop running on PRO-branded Ryzen processors.
 Take note that PRO-branded processors are more expensive than non-PRO processors.